iai-callgrind/iai-callgrind/docs/src/comparison/iai.md

   was still cluttered by the initialization code, setup functions and metrics.

-* Changes to the library of Gungraun have almost never an influence on the benchmark metrics, since the actual runner (`iai-callgrind-runner`) and thus `99%` of the code needed to run the benchmarks is isolated from the benchmarks by an independent binary.
+* Changes to the library of Gungraun have almost never an influence on the benchmark metrics, since the actual runner (`gungraun-runner`) and thus `99%` of the code needed to run the benchmarks is isolated from the benchmarks by an independent binary.
 In contrast to the library of Iai which is compiled together with the benchmarks.